-All in all, however, there isn’t that much for the dark tourist to see, and mostly in or around Cape Town, but esp.
+All in all, however, there isn’t that much for the dark tourist to see, and mostly in in Johannesburg and in or around Cape Town, but esp.
 Robben Island is a must – in fact it is one of the most impressive dark tourism sites in the world (see top 20).

 The latter is the former prison island outside Cape Town

 in Table Bay that was the place where Nelson Mandela

 was incarcerated for much of his 27 years of imprisonment.
 In Cape Town itself there is the District Six Museum, which tells the story of a particularly crazy measure taken during Apartheid – the razing of an entire multi-ethnic quarter of the city.
 In addition, Cape Town also has a small Holocaust museum, which I was quite surprised to find when I was there (because of the fact that the country itself was hardly affected by it, being located so far away from Europe)!
 Meanwhile two more branches of this Holocaust Centre have opened, one in Johannesburg

 Also in Johannesburg there are Apartheid-themed guided tours of the (in)famous township of Soweto

 and the city also has a dedicated Apartheid Museum

 .
 I'm planning to go and see those when I have a stop-over in Jo'burg en route to St Helena

 in July/August 2018; afterwards I'll add separate chapters about these places here too.

 South Africa's main tourism industry is of course anything but focused on the dark.
 It's its nature and wildlife that trump everything.
 The north-east of the country offers some of the best safari territories in the world, and not just in the world famous Kruger Park.